Guillermo-Ramirez-Jimenez/Guillermo-Ramirez-Jimenez.github.io/_drafts/PSP-BT-sound-mod.md

 What's left is soldering the components together.
 You can mount the 2N7000 and switch on a cheap prototype PCB as I did.
 After you've finished it, just glue it to the PSP with a glue gun, adhesive tape or similar.
+It's important to note that installing it involves disassembling and reassembling the majority of the PSP, which I'll not cover here.

 Done!
 Enjoy your bluetooth audio enabled PSP!